Mitigation of Climate Change in Agriculture (MICCA) Programme

 Women, agriculture and climate change

-Men and women working their fields in Burundi The State of the World Report also points out that “women in agriculture and rural areas have less access than men to productive resources and opportunities” and that “closing the gender gap in agriculture would generate significant gains for the agriculture sector and for society”, which could “reduce the number of hungry people in the world by 12–17 percent.”
+Therefore, if climate-smart agricultural practices are to be accepted in farming communities in the developing world, they must be viewed as beneficial by both men and women farmers.
+Benfits include improved productivity, better livelihoods, more income and more options for coping with uncertainty and change.
+The State of the World Report also points out that “women in agriculture and rural areas have less access than men to productive resources and opportunities” and that “closing the gender gap in agriculture would generate significant gains for the agriculture sector and for society”, which could “reduce the number of hungry people in the world by 12–17 percent.”

 Using the material will ensure that critical information on gender and climate change is collected, allowing researchers and development workers to formulate appropriate gender-sensitive policies and programmes for rural development.